getndazn/dazn-lambda-powertools/README.md

 * HTTP requests always report both latency as well as response count metrics

-## Design goal

-Compliance with our guidelines around logging and monitoring should be the default behaviour.
-These tools make it simple for you to **do the right thing** and gets out of your way as much as possible.

-See the README for each of these tools to find out how to use them.

 ## Overview of available tools

-* [logger](/packages/lambda-powertools-logger): integrates with other packages to support correlation IDs, configurable log level, and sampling (only enable debug logs on 1% of invocations)
+* [logger](/packages/lambda-powertools-logger): structured logging with JSON, configurable log levels, and integrates with other tools to support correlation IDs and sampling (only enable debug logs on 1% of invocations)

 * [correlation IDs](/packages/lambda-powertools-correlation-ids): create and store correlation IDs that follow our naming convention